Modern art is not everyone’s cup of tea.

 That’s a rarity for Paris museums.
 And that’s a major reason why I try to visit the Musee National d’Art Moderne every time I travel to the City of Light.

-The museum is open Monday, Wednesday and Friday-Sunday from 11 a.m. to 9 p.m., and Thursday from 11 a.m. to 11 p.m.
-It is closed every Tuesday.
-Admission is 13 euros for the permanent collection, with additional fees required to add a visit to any currently showing temporary exhibit.
+The museum is open Monday, Wednesday and Friday-Sunday from 11 a.m. to 9 p.m., and Thursdays from 11 a.m.-11 p.m.
+(Closed Tuesdays.)
+Admission is 15 euros for the permanent collection, with additional fees required to add a visit to any currently showing temporary exhibit.
 Like all Paris museums, the Musee National d’Art Moderne is free on the first Sunday of each month.

 Access to the Pompidou Center is via the Place Georges Pompidou (Metro: Rambuteau).